Mexican trade body sees auto parts output setting record this year

-MEXICO CITY, Dec 6 (Reuters) - The value of Mexico's auto parts production will likely hit a record of nearly $107 billion this year, up almost 13% from last year, the director of the national auto parts lobby INA announced on Tuesday.
+MEXICO CITY, Dec 6 (Reuters) - Mexico's auto parts production will likely hit a record of nearly $107 billion this year, up almost 13% from last year, the director of the national auto parts lobby INA announced on Tuesday.

 Mexico's massive car making and auto parts sector is a key driver for the country's manufacturing industry, which is heavily integrated into U.S. and Canadian supply chains.

-INA director Alberto Bustamente told reporters he expects the value of production to rise to about $109 billion next year and then surpass $110 billion in 2024.
+INA director Alberto Bustamante told reporters he expects the value of production to rise to about $109 billion next year and then surpass $110 billion in 2024.

+"The trade war the United States has with China is a huge factor," he said, pointing also to growing investment from Chinese companies into Mexico as well as U.S. incentives for Mexican-made vehicles and the North American free trade pact.

+Bustamante also said output should benefit from a recovery from semiconductor shortages.
+INA estimated that some 285,578 Mexican vehicles this year were impacted by the shortages.

+Mexico's Auto Industry Association (AMIA) meanwhile reported an 8% production jump in November, though exports - which are mainly destined for the United States - slipped 3.8% in the month.

+Industry representatives also voiced concerns about extended regularization of so-called "chocolate cars" - illegally imported used vehicles - which they argued was pushing down used car prices and benefiting criminal gangs.

-(Reporting by Aida Pelaez-Fernandez and Sarah Morland; Editing by David Alire Garcia)
+(Reporting by Aida Pelaez-Fernandez and Sarah Morland; Editing by David Alire Garcia and Andrea Ricci)

 ((sarah.morland@thomsonreuters.com;))